mbellehumeur/OHIF-FHIR/README.md

 ## Introduction

-This ohif extension is a collection of  FHIR integration clients and components such as SMART Imaging Access and FHIRCast.
+This OHIF extension is a collection of  FHIR integration clients and components such as SMART Imaging Access and FHIRcast.

 ## FHIRcast